Q&A

 How effective is Natural Family Planning?

-What is the difference between NFP and FAM?
+What is the difference between NFP and fertility awareness?

 Can I use NFP while breastfeeding?